pawpal-app/pawpal/posts/back-to-school-separation-anxiety.md

 - **Come home yourself** (if your schedule allows)
 - **Ask a trusted neighbor** to check in
 - **Hire a professional dog walker**
-- **Use a pet care service** like PawPal
+- **Use a pet care service** like Animo by PawPal

 ---

 ## 🐾 Don't Have a Dog Walker?
-PawPal Can Help
+Animo by PawPal Can Help

 The thought of finding someone trustworthy to check on your pup can be stressful.
-That's why we created the **PawPal community**.
+That's why we created the **Animo by PawPal community**.

-### What Makes PawPal Different:
+### What Makes Animo by PawPal Different:
 - **Background-checked pet lovers** in your Cary neighborhood
 - **Flexible services:** Quick walks, drop-in visits, or extended care
 - **Safe and secure:** All interactions are monitored and insured